sourcegraph/about/handbook/engineering/eng_org.md

             - [Team: Distribution](distribution/index.md#distribution-eng)
         - [Team: Core application](cloud/index.md#core-application-eng)
         - [Team: Backend platform](cloud/index.md#backend-platform-eng)

+Known gaps in current plan:

+- Right now the following things are a bit unclearly owned between Cloud and Distribution, and we need to scale our ability invest more in all of these things this year:
+  - Better customer deployment/upgrades
+  - Better dev build and CI (speed, reliability, fast deploys to prod)
+  - Cloud uptime, reliability, scaling, observability

 <script>
 // This script injects the org chart content into each section of this page that links to a team page.